Huw-J-Williams/PalmerChem_Software/code_formatting.md

 ### Names
 - **Variables** should be named in lower case, with underscores between words (known as `snake_case`).
 - **Constants** (variables who's value does _not_ change throughout the running of the program) should be named in UPPER CASE, with underscores between words (as in `SCREAMING_SNAKE_CASE`).
-- **Functions** should be named with `camelCase`, wherein the first letter of the first word is lower case, while the first letter of all subsequent words is capitalised, with no spaces between words.
-In the case of a single-word function, it will all be lower case.
+- **Functions/Methods** should be named with `camelCase`, wherein the first letter of the first word is lower case, while the first letter of all subsequent words is capitalised, with no spaces between words.
+In the case of a single-word function/method, it will all be lower case.
 - **Classes** should be named using `PascalCase`, wherein the first letter of each word is capitalised, with no paces between words.

 ### Single Trailing Underscores